bhskr-j-dka/Glofox/README.md

 - **POST /bookings**: Create a new booking.
   - **Validations**:
     - **Booking Date Within Class Range**: The booking date must fall within the class's start and end date.
-    - **Capacity Check**: A booking is only allowed if the class has available capacity.

   - **Sample request body**:
     ```json
     {